odiqwr/porto_Fire-Multi-label-Classification/README.md

 > akan diisi hasil evaluasi model dan aturan yang digunakan
 ## 🧠 Learned

-- Implemented FP-Growth for extracting product association rules from transactional data.
-- Performed data preprocessing and transformation tailored for unsupervised learning.
-- Visualized item patterns and rule metrics to support inventory decision-making.
+- Implemented a CNN architecture to classify forest imagery into multiple risk levels (fire, smoke, safe).
+- Handled image preprocessing, augmentation, and model evaluation effectively.
+- Understood the importance of labeled visual data in environmental monitoring applications.
-- Used GitHub and Google Colab for version control and cloud-based experimentation.
+- Utilized GitHub and Colab for streamlined development, versioning, and experimentation.

 ## 🌱 Future Work

-- Integrate the model with real-time inventory systems for automated reorder actions.
+- Integrate the system with real-time video feeds from drones or CCTV for proactive forest surveillance.
-- Extend the analysis with temporal and seasonal data to capture dynamic demand patterns.
-- Combine unsupervised and supervised learning to improve prediction accuracy.
+- Deploy the model on edge devices (e.g., Raspberry Pi) for on-site monitoring.
+- Expand dataset diversity with weather variations, different vegetation types, and nighttime detection.
+- Add alert mechanisms (e.g., SMS, Telegram) for instant notifications when fire or smoke is detected.

 ## 👤 Author

 | Nama | Peran | GitHub |